cyew3/oneVPL-intel-gpu/documentation/mediasdkusr-man.md

 **Description**

 The function returns registered/loaded plug-in.
+This function intended to be used only with user-implemented plug-ins and may return `MFX_ERR_UNDEFINED_BEHAVIOR` when used to obtain one of SDK "native" plug-ins (IDs for those are listed in `mfxplugin.h`).

 **Return Status**